Greece admits veering from bailout obligations

 With the economy in its fifth year of recession and almost one in four Greek workers jobless, the government says the austerity has become intolerable.

-But without the next 31.5 billion euro instalment of bailout funds, Greece risks running out of cash within weeks.
+But without the next 31.5 billion euro installment of bailout funds, Greece risks running out of cash within weeks.

 Challenged by an emboldened opposition committed to rejecting the bailout, Samaras has called for targeted tax cuts, a freeze on public sector layoffs, extra help for the poor and unemployed and an additional two years to cut the deficit.

-In exchange, he is offering to expand and speed up the country's privatisation process.
+In exchange, he is offering to expand and speed up the country's privatization process.

-Echoing statements by other government ministers earlier this week, Stournaras said later on Thursday that Greece needed to convince its partners it was serious about reform before posing any demands to soften its bailout deal.

-"The programme is off track and we can't ask for anything from our creditors before we get it back on course," he was quoted as saying by the Financial Times.

 DEFAULT?

-In a brief statement after meeting the troika, the Harvard-educated prime minister pledged to stabilise Greek finances while fostering economic recovery.
+In a brief statement after meeting the troika, the Harvard-educated prime minister pledged to stabilize Greek finances while fostering economic recovery.

 "The prime minister underlined that the Greek government is determined to proceed more effectively towards fiscal adjustment, to speed up structural reforms so that the economy recovers, jobs are created and to secure social cohesion," Samaras's office said in a statement.